cypht-org/php-sieve-manager/README.md

 # php-sieve-manager

 A native PHP library for managing the ManageSieve protocol and generate basic sieve scripts.
+Used by Cypht Webmail and available to all PHP projects via https://packagist.org/packages/henrique-borba/php-sieve-manager

 # How to use